-Key Information - for explanato Ty 110103, 30

-Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on 10 February 2023

-Policy published on school webs 15 March 2023

-Policy contact name and position Briony Parsons, Trust Business Manager

-Amendments after determination This policy was amended to reflect the school's conversion from community school to academy status, within The Team Multi-Academy Trust.
-No changes were made to the oversubscription criteria, catchment area or other elements of the policy.

-Department for Education schoo l number 878-2231

-Age range 4 to 11.
-There is also Early Years provision from 3.

-Type of school Academy primary school

-Admissions authority TEAM Multi-Academy Trust

-Normal round intake Reception

-Published Admission Number 20)24-25 14

-Priority for children to another se etting Great Torrington School 1

-Priority for children from another setting Horwood and Newton Tracey School Nursery

-Designated religious character No

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to free transport from Yes, if this is the closest school available to home

-Devon County Council 2 Yes, if home is in the school's catchment area

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below

-Key Dates Normal round to Re

-When to apply ber 2023 to 15 January 2024

-Decision 16 April 20

-When to appeal lay 2024 or from 20 school days after the refusal, whichever is later 3

-Deadline to submit appeal 31 May 20

-Deadline to hear appeal 26 July 20)24 4

-Key Dates In-Year admission

-ne 2024 for Year Groups 1 to 6

-ptember 2024 for Reception

-school days of an application

-chool days after refusal

-Deadline to hear appeal within 30 school days of the form being submitted
+Key information.
+For glossary and link to further information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Briony Parsons, Trust Business Manager Amendments after determination Department for Education school number 878-2231 Age range 4 to 11 primary school Early Years provision 1 From the age of 3 Type of school Academy Admissions authority TEAM Multi-Academy Trust Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 14 Priority for children to another setting 2 Great Torrington School Priority for children from another setting Horwood and Newton Tracey School Nursery Designated religious character No Priority according to faith No Admissions catchment area No Entitlement to LA transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
+Late applications accepted 4 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2025.
+Later appeals accepted.
+Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the refusal